PsychNeuro/ed1/book/glossary.md

 #### thalamus
 is a +subcortical brain area located internal to the +neocortex, with which it is extensively interconnected, providing widespread control over +arousal, and +control via its interconnectivity with the +basal-ganglia and +frontal-cortex.
 All sensory modalities except +olfaction route their signals through the thalamus on the way to the +neocortex.
 It may also be important for +predictive-learning.

+#### third variable problem
+is a major problem for +correlation based studies: it is always possible that a third (or more) unmeasured +variables could be responsible for the observed.

 #### threshold
-is the level of +excitation in a +neuron, above which it will fire an +action-potential, and below which it remains silent.
+is the level of +excitation (technically the +membrane-potential) in a +neuron, above which it will fire an +action-potential, and below which it remains silent.

 #### tolerance
 is the learning-based process resulting in the need for a higher level of drug consumption to produce the same effect.
 The brain learns to expect the effect of the drug, reducing the +contrast relative to this expectation.

+#### transcend
+is to rise above or beyond --- we say that the mind transcends the physical substrate of the brain, through +emergence.

 #### transduce
 means to change or transform a signal from one form to another, as +receptors do to +sensory signals.